 You can actually cross-validate the usage billing from your cloud host or VPS provider with vnStat data.
 No sudden shocks!

-If you've any thoughts on Server bandwidth network traffic: How to check usage and estimate billing?, then feel free to drop in below comment box.
+If you've any thoughts on Server bandwidth network traffic: Check usage and estimate bill, then feel free to drop in below comment box.
 Also, please subscribe to our restoreBin YouTube channel for amazing videos tips.
 Cheers!